 ASSOCIATE PRODUCER & TALENT ACQUISITION MANAGER

-As the Studio's Production Assistant/People & Culture Coordinator, Sophie provides support across all Princess Bento shows.
+As the Studio's People & Culture Coordinator, Sophie provides crewing and production support across all Princess Bento shows.
 She works closely with the Head of Production and the Talent Acquisition Manager in launching new productions, sourcing amazing crews and running the Princess Bento Graduate Program.

 Before joining the Princess Bento team, Sophie studied screenwriting at AFTRS while working primarily in live action short films and comedy community channel productions.